codewithMeesum/Peca-Rag_Assistant/README.md

 Retrieval

-Relevant document passages are selected for the user's question.
+Relevant passages are selected from the document for the user's question.

 Grounded Generation

-The LLM receives retrieved evidence before generating the answer.
+The LLM receives retrieved evidence before generating the response.

 Source Transparency

-Retrieved passages remain visible so users can inspect the evidence.
+Retrieved passages remain inspectable so users can verify the evidence.

 ⚖️ Legal Disclaimer